There are signs of the management consultancy recruitment market picking up and candidate shortages.

 Many potential employees are motivated by values and culture and many firms are aware of this but also inevitably other factors are important.
 Don’t lose sight of competitive packages but also advertise your great work and great clients.
 Potential hires from larger firms might be surprised that smaller firm doesn’t mean smaller clients and smaller projects!

-2. Think strategically as well as tactically
+2. Think strategically as well as tactically when recruiting

 There will always be projects to be staffed, attrition to be back filled and general headcount targets to be met.
 It is entirely sensible that tactical recruitment should be the priority.
 However good people who can enrich the gene pool, build business for you and be future leaders are so hard to find that you need to have a headcount model that can find space for top calibre people even if there is no active hiring need.

 3. Assume recruitment will take six months and be pleasantly surprised if its quicker

 Of course there are many variables but our experience is that from the first phone call to us to the candidate commencing, is typically six months, often longer.
 Of course hiring could be, and sometimes is, considerably quicker but you can’t rely on it.
 There are obvious “unknowns” – the time taken to actually identify a candidate even before the interview process starts and their subsequent notice period being the obvious ones but lots of other incremental factors can make weeks become months very quickly.

 4. A good hire could generate as much business for you as a good client so make hiring the same priority.